ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   in an ESLint configuration enables this rule.
 </div>

 This rule disallows using the parent class name as the construct IDs.
+(This rule applies only to classes that extends `Construct`.)

-It is not good to specify a string that matches the parent class name for construct ID, as it makes the CloudFormation resource hierarchy unclear.
+It is not good to specify a string that matches (or includes) the parent class name for construct ID, as it makes the CloudFormation resource hierarchy unclear.

 ---